Shnikbakht/CSBC1040-2/README.md

+# My Project

+This is a test change to trigger GitHub Actions workflows.

 # A simple counter-App using [React.js](https://reactjs.org)

 > **This tiny application is like adding,removing,deleting, resetting products which reflects in the total number of products into our shopping cart.**